 Early Childhood Education:

-At the Koan School, a private non-profit school in Denton, Texas, Rika Tsuji and Benn Johnson are experimenting with the development of a philosophy with children program.
-They lead classes weekly, wherein the students ideas about philosophical matters are explored, without traditional references to philosophical canon or technical jargon.
+At the Koan School, a private non-profit school in Denton, Texas, Travis Wright, Rika Tsuji and Benn Johnson are experimenting with the development of a philosophy with children program.
+They lead classes weekly, wherein the students' ideas about philosophical matters are explored without traditional references to philosophical canon or technical jargon.
 We also implemented the p4c Hawaii model of evaluation of dialogues.

 High School Education

-At the Koan School, Rika Tsuji and Benn Johnson are leading philosophy for children sessions weekly with high school students, investigating questions provided by the students.
-So far, we have examined personal identity, the legitimacy of authority, gender essentialism, whether there are fundamental differences between humans and animals, and more.
+At the Koan School, Rika Tsuji and Benn Johnson have led philosophy for children sessions weekly with high school students, investigating questions provided by the students.
+They have examined personal identity, the legitimacy of authority, gender essentialism, whether there are fundamental differences between humans and animals, and more.

 P4C with Engligh-Language-Learners (ELL)